frdedynamics/reg-tek-labs/source/texts/lab1.rst

 Steps
 ==============================================

  #.
-Connect to the local lab WiFi with your device (PC, smartphone, tablet) and go to address_of_ui.
+Connect to the local lab WiFi with your device (PC, smartphone, tablet) and go to http://172.31.1.97/Tc3PlcHmiWeb/Port_851/Visu/webvisu.htm.
 If all is well,
     go to the next step, else:

     #.
-Check that the LM900 IO is connected to Beckhoff IO modules, see io_list
+Check that the LM900 IO is connected to Beckhoff IO modules
     #.
 Check that IO`s are connected to Beckhoff CX.
     #.
 Check power supply to LM900, IO, CX, router.
 Turn these on.
     #.
 Wait for green lights.
 Else, call for help.
     #.
+Connect compressor, start compressor, wait for compressor to fill up, turn off compressor.
+    #.
+Open and let the bubbles out of the purge meter using the black knob on the glass thingy on the LM900, then close again.

+ #.
 The LIC01 (level indicator and control) CA is a NORSOK I-005 (IEC PAS 63131) template for control of analogue
     signals (PID).
-Select manual, internal mode, play around with the manual output.
+Select manual, internal mode, play around with the manual output Y.

     #.
 Open the manual valve completely
     #.
-Set your manual output to something that gives a steady water level (maybe 50%).
+Set your manual output Y to something that gives a steady water level YX (maybe 50%).
     #.
 What is the resulting level?
 What is the ratio between manual output and resulting water level?

  #.
-Set your internal mode gains.
+Set your internal mode gains from the options pane on the LIC01.
 This PID is in standard form, so I and D are in units of seconds.
 Maybe try Kp,Ti,Td as
     1,10,0.

  #.
 Try your PID